 This was the last film from Walt Disney Animation Studios where the characters were drawn by hand.
 Beginning with the next film Wreck-It Ralph (2012) (and other movies after that.)
 The studio now does computer animated films.

-Some scenes in the original movie trailer like Tigger bouncing into Pooh, Eeyore all alone, Owl explaining about his family, Pooh talking to his tummy, the red balloon floating around the woods and the whole gang walking in a parade was not included in the movie.
+Some scenes in the original movie trailer like Tigger bouncing into Pooh, Eeyore all alone, Owl explaining about his family, Pooh talking to his tummy, the red balloon floating around the woods and the whole gang walking in a parade were all not included in the actual movie.

 The opening song features a slightly changed Hundred Acre Wood map, much like the original film.
 At the bottom of the map, it says, "Drawn by me" (implying Christopher Robin).
 On the second page, it says, "With help from Mr. Shepard."
 The original artist of the Winnie-the-Pooh books was E. H. Shepard.